-• Transfer from a clinic or community health centre to a hospital.
-Give tocolysis (single dose Nifedipine or IV salbutamol- see below) to suppress contractions during transfer.
+- Transfer from a clinic or community health centre to a hospital.
+Give tocolysis (single dose Nifedipine or IV salbutamol- see below) to suppress contractions during transfer. - Refer to Appendix 2 for guide on giving of antenatal steroids.

 At the hospital